naharoo/mapstruct-facade-spring-boot-starter/Readme.md

 Gradle (build.gradle)
 ```
 dependencies {
-    annotationProcessor 'org.mapstruct:mapstruct-processor:1.4.1.Final'
+    annotationProcessor 'org.mapstruct:mapstruct-processor:1.4.2.Final'
-    implementation 'com.naharoo.commons:mapstruct-facade-spring-boot-starter:1.0.0'
+    implementation 'com.naharoo.commons:mapstruct-facade-spring-boot-starter:1.4.0'
 }
 ```
-(Note: If you are also using Lombok, then it's annotation processor must be declared before MapStruct's annotation processor's declaration in Maven builds and after MapStruct's AP - in Gradle builds)
+(Note: If you are using Lombok, then you should also include `org.projectlombok:lombok-mapstruct-binding`)

 ### External Dependencies
 This library has only two dependencies: